conp-pcno-training/SDC-LOSSLESS-QC/_episodes/02-running_QC_script.md

 ---
-title: "Running the Quality Check Script"
+title: "Running the Quality Control Script"
 teaching: 5
 exercises: 10
 questions:
-- "How do I run the quality check procedure?"
+- "How do I run the quality control procedure?"
+- "What does the quality control procedure look like?"
 objectives:
-- "Understand how to start the quality check procedure."
+- "Understand how to start the quality control procedure."
+- "Become familiar with the figures displayed during quality control."
 keypoints:
 - "The input is `*_qc.set` files."
 - "The output is `*_qcr.set` files ready for segmentation and further processing."
 ---

-1. Open MATLAB (pre-2014b works fastest) and change your **Current Folder** by navigating to the Lossless pipeline root directory (in this case, `face_13`).
+1. Open MATLAB (pre-2014b works fastest) and change your **Current Folder** by navigating to the Lossless pipeline root directory (in this case, `Face_13`).

 2. Open EEGLAB by typing the following into the console window:

     ```matlab
-    >> addpath code
+    >> addpath derivatives/BIDS-Lossless-EEG/code/install
     >> lossless_path
     >> eeglab
     ```